 It also helps to know eye color, height, weight, hair style, etc. so I don’t give your husband a buzz cut when he has a ponytail or man bun.
 How do they dress?
 Are they always in a tie and consider a polo shirt casual dress?
 Or perhaps that polo shirt is the only formal item in their closet.

-If you’re considering hiring a ghostwriter for your memoir, and want to take a preliminary step, start building character profiles for yourself and everyone who will appear in your book.
+If you’re considering working with a ghostwriter for your memoir, and want to take a preliminary step, start building character profiles for yourself and everyone who will appear in your book.
 It will be such an asset to me (or whomever you hire).
 When we start working together, I can give you more complete instructions for helping me collect all this information, and more.
 Just contact me to get started!